MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 1. Select **Restart machine**.

 > [!NOTE]
-> The hosted machine is restart may take a few minutes to complete, please wait for a few minutes before trying to [access the hosted machine](#access-a-hosted-machine).
+> The hosted machine is restart may take a few minutes to complete.
+Please wait for a few minutes before trying to [access the hosted machine](#access-a-hosted-machine).

 :::image type="content" source="media/hosted-machines/restart-hosted-machine.png" alt-text="Screenshot of the restart hosted machine capability.":::